Nurse Residency Program

 - Previous clinical experience for those seeking Acute Care and Specialty Care positions.
 This may include previous such as externships, senior practicums, or have taken specific courses as part of your nursing curriculum for these specialty areas strongly preferred.

-Broward Health's Nurse Residency Program provides classes on a quarter systems with cohorts beginning in February, April, July and October of each year.
+Broward Health's Nurse Residency Program provides monthly Debrief Seminars for cohorts that are established throughout the year.
 To apply, please visit www.browardhealth.org.
 If you have any questions, please contact Sylvia Jones, Coordinator Nurse Residency Programs at 954-888-3519.

 Apply to the Program